kghite/puzld/docs/copy.md

 **Parameters**

 * Themes - What's the theme of your puzzle?
-	* Crime, Mystery, Adventure, Music, Culture, Storytime
+	* Crime, Mystery, Adventure, Music, Storytime
 * Styles - What type of puzzle would you like?
 	* Cipher, Escape Room, Math Game, Trivia Challenge
 * Difficulty - What should people say when they figure it out?
-	* My hamster could solve this.
+	* My hamster could solve this
 	* That wasn't bad!
 	* Ah, got it!
-	* Ohhhhh!
+	* Ohhh
-	* Ouch, my brain.
+	* Ouch, my brain
 	* Huh?
 * Duration - How long should it take to zolve? - [hrs, min] field